syncfusion-content/fileformat-docs/FileFormat/DocIO/Loading & Saving document.md

 {% highlight vbnet %}
 [VB]

-'Open an existing document from file system through constructor of WordDocument class
+'Opens an existing document from file system through constructor of WordDocument class

 Dim document As New WordDocument(fileName)